-On the coding platform, you will find challenges based on your chosen primary tech stack.
-Keep in mind that this is a test of how you solve these problems.
-Hence, how you approach the solution is particularly important.
-You will be given 2 problems, and a total of 30 minutes to solve them in the provided IDE.
+The coding challenges will be based on the primary tech stack you’ve selected in your profile.
+Remember that this is a test of how you solve these problems.
+Hence, your approach to the solution is particularly important.
+You will be given 2 problems and 30 minutes to solve them in the provided IDE.

-Pro-tip: Take a practice test to get a feel of the environment and user interface!
+Pro-tip: Take a practice test to get a feel for the environment and user interface!

 Why do I need to take the Coding Challenge?

-The Coding Challenge is the most important part of the Turing Tests.
-It gauges your real life coding and technical problem solving ability.
+The Coding Challenge is the most important Turing test.
+It gauges your real-life coding and technical problem-solving abilities.
 Your approach and solution are recorded for further assessment by our Tech Leads, and this recording also goes on to be a part of your developer profile.
-Having this in your profile helps Turing’s matching team as well as customers get a glimpse of your coding skills!
+Having this in your profile helps Turing’s matching team and customers get a glimpse of your coding skills!

 What happens if I fail the Coding Challenge?

-Do not worry.
-Even if you fail, you can retake the challenge in 3 months.
-In the meantime, Turing has prepared the list of resources that could help you improve your skills:
+Don’t worry!
+If you fail, you can retake the challenge in 3 months.
+In the meantime, Turing has prepared a list of resources that can help you improve your skills: